 401(k) Allocation Model

-Many investors are lulled into a sense of complacency by their 401(k) plans.
-They are led to believe that they can simply choose a fund or funds, set up a contribution amount, and their retirement will grow on autopilot.
+Instead, they are led to believe that they can simply choose a fund (or series of funds), set up a contribution amount, and their retirement will grow on autopilot.
 All plans encourage workers to update their allocations frequently, but few take the time to do this, and even fewer know how to do it strategically.

 Model Investing recommends that you review and adjust your 401(k) allocations on a quarterly basis.
-This frequency will allow you to successfully adapt to changing financial conditions, taking advantage of growth opportunities while avoiding major losses during severe market downturns.
+This frequency will allow you to successfully adapt to changing financial conditions, taking full advantage of growth opportunities while also avoiding major losses during severe market downturns.
+To help you accomplish this, we’ve developed the 401(k) Allocation Model, otherwise known as the 401 Model.

 Model performance represents total returns and includes reinvestment of dividends and interest.
 No management fees or transaction costs are included.
 Historical performance is not an indication or guarantee of future performance.